The federal government later declared the March 11, 2005, storm a disaster — but we knew better.

 For descendants of Maine’s 19th-century Finnish immigrants, the sauna ritual has lost none of its sanctity.

 Cottage pie or shepherd’s pie is great winter comfort food, particularly if you’ve spent the day working outdoors and need respite from the elements.
 Try Annemarie Ahearn’s recipe.

 Each month, Down East editors select our favorite response to “Where in Maine?”
-Here is our favorite letter from the November photo of Deering Oaks park in Portland.
+Here is our favorite letter from the January issue.